Tom-PIT/Connected.Docs/en/Supply/Documents/Inquiries.md

 > [!NOTE]
 > Inquiries are not mandatory — Supply orders can also be created directly without a prior inquiry.
+Your organization may follow all steps or only some of them, depending on the purchasing process.

 ## Schema